Garrett P.I.: Crask and Sadler

 Crask and Sadler are Chodo Contague's bodyguards and right-hand men.
 They are cold, ruthless killers who follow Chodo's directions to the letter, and both are vicious fighters on a par with Saucerhead Tharpe and Morley Dotes.
 Although Crask and Sadler often team up with Garrett on raids and stakeouts, it is always an uneasy truce between the parties.
 Crask and Sadler would as soon kill Garrett as help him if Chodo Contague gave the order.

 In Dread Brass Shadows, Crask and Sadler turn against Chodo Contague and, with the aid of Garrett and Winger, they attempt to assassinate him.
 When Chodo suffers a stroke, Crask and Sadler take over as heads of the Outfit, under the pretense that Chodo is still giving them orders.
 At the end of Red Iron Nights, Belinda Contague snatches power back from Crask and Sadler, and the two flee TunFaire.

 Crask and Sadler first appear in Bitter Gold Hearts, and they die at the end of Faded Steel Heat.

 Belinda Contague

 Belinda Contague is the daughter of Chodo Contague.
 She has black hair, very pale skin, and prefers to wear all black clothing.
 Despite her choice of attire, she is very attractive.

 Belinda suffers from conflicting emotions.
 Part of her wishes to be normal, so she could be carefree and spend time with Garrett, for whom she has a tender spot in her heart.
 However, for the most part, she is just as ruthless and cruel as her father.
 Although she confesses to Garrett often that she wishes she could get rid of this part of herself, she knows well enough that she never will.

 Belinda Contague first appears in Red Iron Nights.
-By Faded Steel Heat, she has secured control over the Outfit in her stroke-incapacitated father's stead, and remains its queenpin from that point onward.
+By Faded Steel Heat, she has secured control over the Outfit in her stroke-incapacitated father's stead, and remains its leader from that point onward.